 Casting away fears that robots make soon take over our jobs is a Forbes article entitled Why Advances In Technology And Automation Are Good News For Human Workers, which argues that, “Many human tasks cannot be done well — if at all — by robots.
 Providing a human touch and conveying compassion are especially critical in health caregiving services, the fastest growing kind of services demanded.”

-The article also suggests that while machines may be able to replace repetitive, mechanised work, much of what we as humans do on the job, “Requires subjective judgment, and interpersonal and communication skills — i.e., ‘emotional intelligence’ —which machines and computers lack.”
+The article also suggests that while machines may be able to replace repetitive, mechanized work, much of what we as humans do on the job, “Requires subjective judgment, and interpersonal and communication skills — i.e., ‘emotional intelligence’ —which machines and computers lack.”

 So, when it comes to the future of work, automation is a tool which can improve our work and enhance our jobs and enhance our lives by giving us more time, thus the potential to achieve a greater sense of work-life balance.

 Want to learn more about how to engage your employees?
-Download our free e-book Employee Engagement: Unlocking Your Employees’ Potential today!
+Download our e-book Employee Engagement: Unlocking Your Employees’ Potential today!